Burger King Trolls Donald Trump Over Fast Food ‘Hamberder’ Tweet

 “Great being with the National Champion Clemson Tigers last night at the White House,” Trump wrote.
 “Because of the Shutdown I served them massive amounts of Fast Food (I paid), over 1000 hamberders etc. Within one hour, it was all gone.
 Great guys and big eaters!”

-It didn’t take long for the President’s mistake to go viral, with countless Twitter cracking jokes — including some big names in the fast food industry.
+It didn’t take long for the president’s mistake to go viral, with countless Twitter users cracking jokes — including some big names in the fast food industry.

-Burger King wasted no time addressing the issue, sharing a Tweet Tuesday morning that played on Trump’s confusing spelling error.
+Burger King wasted no time addressing the issue, sharing a tweet Tuesday morning that played on Trump’s confusing spelling error.

 “Due to a large order placed yesterday, we’re all out of hamberders,” the account wrote.
 “Just serving hamburgers today.”